 - Less stress will be placed on your jawbone

 - Patients with partials will be preventing other natural teeth from shifting

 Tips for Day-to-Day Use

 When first receiving your dentures or partial, it can take some time to get used to the newness of the fixture.
 The adjustment period is short, but over time, they’ll feel completely natural.
-Dr. Lively and his team have compiled some tips for day-to-day use with dentures that might help:
+Dr. Lively, Dr. Hand and their team have compiled some tips for day-to-day use with dentures that might help:

 - Before going to bed, remove your dentures.
 This will allow your tissues to recover overnight.